tektoncd/community/teps/0121-refine-retries-for-taskruns-and-customruns.md

 - Dashboard and CLI may need extra works if we remove `retriesStatus`.
 - If a CustomRun controller doesn't support retries, it results in a poor user experience since the PipelineRun controller passes retries directly to the CustomRun and expects the CustomRun controller to implement it.
+- For custom Tasks that implement their own retry logic, behavior is undefined when retries are specified both on the Run spec and the Run's custom spec.

 ### Option 2: Implement `retries` in PipelineRun